maxlath/wikibase-cli/docs/read_operations.md

 # Only get data required to edit the Dutch label, the P31 claims, and the frwiki sitelink
 wd generate-template Q4115189 --props labels.nl,claims.P31,sitelinks.frwiki

+# Only get
+# - terms (labels, descriptions, and aliases) in Russian
+# - P31 and P659 claims (with a lazy syntax)
+# - Spanish Wikipedia sitelinks (with a lazy syntax)
+wd generate-template Q4115189 --props ru,P31,P659,eswiki
 ```

 #### Dynamic templates